Has Customer Service Become Over Automated?

 What your Quality Assurance Program Can Tell You about Your Service Automation

 Call center quality assurance or quality monitoring is a trove of business intelligence that can help you hone not only your service quality, it can help identify where to improve your automated service interaction points.
 Managing call center quality assurance programs, we also utilize technology such as AI, however it is a tool, not a substitute for proper critical analysis of what is occurring with a specific agent or the overall operation.
 Nothing should be “set it and forget it” when it comes to one your business’s most valuable assets, its customers.
 The complexity of human interactions and the varied lenses of perceptions that take part in forming a customers’ opinion of your service or related self-service automation will require human analysis for some time.
-Call center quality monitoring programs we manage extract valuable insights into service automation by capturing customer feedback provided to call center agents.
+Call center quality monitoring programs (call center QA) we manage extract valuable insights into service automation by capturing customer feedback provided to call center agents.
 This in turn is provided back to service automation managers to review and potentially enhance self-service or other interaction methods.
 The most well-run service organizations will strike the right balance of automation and direct interaction for their industry and unique business.